hanecakr/forests2heritage/docs/Session_4.md

 **Utilization of wood species in timber constructions across the Czech lands from the 15th to the 19th century**

-Tomáš Kolář^1,2^, Petr Dobrovolný^2,3^, Péter Szabó^4^, Tomáš Mikita^5^, Tomáš Kyncl^6^, Josef Kyncl^6^, Irena Sochová^1,2^, Micha Rybníček^1,2^
+Tomáš Kolář^1,\ 2^, Petr Dobrovolný^2,\ 3^, Péter Szabó^4^, Tomáš Mikita^5^, Tomáš Kyncl^6^, Josef Kyncl^6^, Irena Sochová^1,\ 2^, Micha Rybníček^1,\ 2^

-^1^ Department of Wood Science and Technology, Faculty of Forestry and Wood Technology, Mendel University in Brno, 613 00 Brno, Czech Republic. ^2^ Global Change Research Institute of the Czech Academy of Sciences (CzechGlobe), 603 00 Brno, Czech Republic. ^3^ Department of Geography, Faculty of Science, Masaryk University, 613 00 Brno, Czech Republic. ^4^ Department of Vegetation Ecology, Institute of Botany of the Czech Academy of Sciences, Lidická 25/27, 602 00 Brno, Czech Republic. ^5^ Department of Forest Management and Applied Geoinformatics, Faculty of Forestry and Wood Technology, Mendel University in Brno, 613 00 Brno, Czech Republic. ^6^ DendroLab Brno, 616 00 Brno, Czech Republic.
+*^1^ Department of Wood Science and Technology, Faculty of Forestry and Wood Technology, Mendel University in Brno, Brno, Czech Republic. ^2^ Global Change Research Institute of the Czech Academy of Sciences (CzechGlobe), Brno, Czech Republic. ^3^ Department of Geography, Faculty of Science, Masaryk University, Brno, Czech Republic. ^4^ Department of Vegetation Ecology, Institute of Botany of the Czech Academy of Sciences, Brno, Czech Republic. ^5^ Department of Forest Management and Applied Geoinformatics, Faculty of Forestry and Wood Technology, Mendel University in Brno, Brno, Czech Republic. ^6^ DendroLab Brno, Brno, Czech Republic.*

 <koldatom@gmail.com>

 Wood represents fundamental material for buildings either as part of houses made of bricks and/or stone or as a whole house (e.g. log houses).
 Utilization of individual species for buildings could substantially change in space and time due to regional availability of the species.
-In this study, we present 8´135 dendrochronologically exactly dated timber constructions, represented mainly by roofs and ceilings, across the Czech Lands in order to investigate variations in wood species selection between the 15th and the 19th century.
+In this study, we present 8135 dendrochronologically exactly dated timber constructions, represented mainly by roofs and ceilings, across the Czech Lands in order to investigate variations in wood species selection between the 15th and the 19th century.
 Our results show that availability of individual species, wood properties, and stem geometry played a key role for the utilization wood species in historical timber constructions.
 Vast majority of historical constructions (99.7%) were made of fir, spruce, pine, and oak.
 Timber constructions in eastern part of the Czech Republic are mostly made of fir, whereas in central and western part of spruce.
 Pine and oak constructions are typical of specific regions, which reflects natural occurrence of the species at lower elevated central Bohemia and southern Moravia.
 Representation of individual wood species changed in time especially due to planting of spruce monocultures starting in the 19th century.
 Whereas fir prevailed in timber construction until the end of the 18th century, spruce utilization started to increase significantly at the end of the 19th century.
 Our study shows that dendrochronological datasets may be used to investigate wood utilization in the past.

 Acknowledgments: This work was supported by the SustES -- Adaptation strategies for sustainable ecosystem services and food security under adverse environmental conditions project, ref.
 CZ.02.1.01/0.0/0.0/16_019/0000797, and by long-term research development project no. RVO 67985939.

 ## S4-P-004 {.unnumbered}